ai4ce/TF-VPR/README.md

 For Habitat RGB: We just need RGB_real images and x,y,theta as input(for validation)

-                 Our real-world dataset will be available later
+Note that Our real-world dataset will be available later